filipesf/talks-to-watch/README.md

-# A _little_ list with talks I'm watching this year
+# A list with talks I'm watching this year

 2015 will be the year I'll be too focused on my job, doing stuff and studying a lot.